 - 33. The Russian Federation is not a third State under the ECT: Even assuming that the Claimants are owned or controlled by Russian nationals, which the Claimants deny, the Russian Federation is not a "third State" under the ECT.
 It is plain that "third State" in Article 17(1) refers to a non-Contracting Party under the ECT and this is confirmed by the Vienna Convention on the Law of Treaties, as well as the travaux préparatoires of the ECT.
 By contrast, when contracting States intend to exclude the benefits of an investment protection regime to entities controlled by nationals of the host State, they so provide expressly.
-This was not done by the ECT, cannot therefore claim to be a "third State" for the purposes of Article 17(1). - 34.
-It results from the above that the cumulative conditions for the application of Article 17 of the ECT are not met and the Respondent's objection must fail. - VII.
-The Russian Federation's Other Unavailing Objections Articles 26 and 21
+This was not done by the ECT drafters.
+The Russian Federation, which is bound by the ECT, cannot therefore claim to be a "third State" for the purposes of Article 17(1). - 34.
+It results from the above that the cumulative conditions for the application of Article 17 of the ECT are not met and the Respondent's objection must fail.

+VII.
+The Russian Federation's Other Unavailing Objections- Articles 26 and 21